flutter/website/cookbook/persistance/key-value.md

 permalink: /cookbook/persistence/key-value/
 ---

-If you have a relatively small collection of key-values that you'd like to save, you should use the [shared_preferences](https://pub.dartlang.org/packages/shared_preferences) APIs
+If you have a relatively small collection of key-values that you'd like to save, you can use the [shared_preferences](https://pub.dartlang.org/packages/shared_preferences) plugin.

-Normally we would have to write native platform integration for storing data for both platforms, but fortunetly [shared_preferences](https://pub.dartlang.org/packages/shared_preferences) plugin can be used for that.

-Shared preferences plugin wraps `NSUserDefaults` (on iOS) and `SharedPreferences` (on Android), providing a persistent store for simple data.
-Data is persisted to disk automatically and asynchronously.
+Normally we would have to write native platform integration for storing data for both platforms, but fortunately [shared_preferences](https://pub.dartlang.org/packages/shared_preferences) plugin can be used for that.
+Shared preferences plugin wraps `NSUserDefaults` on iOS and `SharedPreferences` on Android, providing a persistent store for simple data.

 ## Setup